-Over the centuries, its parentage has become more and more varied as gardeners have bred different varieties of this beautiful flower.
-Today, many different yellow tulips are available, each with unique characteristics.
+Over the centuries, its parentage has become increasingly varied as gardeners have bred different varieties of this beautiful flower.
+Today, many other yellow tulips are available, each with unique characteristics.
 In this article, we will explore the history and parentage of the yellow tulip and some of its most popular cultivars.

 Yellow tulips are a particular type of single-petaled tulips that bloom very early in the season, usually beginning in March.
 These bright and cheerful flowers bring sunshine to gardens and parks worldwide.
 Their vibrant yellow color attracts attention from both people and pollinators alike.
 As one of the earliest blooming flowers, yellow tulips can be enjoyed for weeks before others bloom.

 I got my order very fast and well wrapped!
 I was very excited to plant them.
 Will recommend to my friends!